Alice Keppel: Relationship with Edward VII

-In 1898, the 29-year-old Keppel met Edward, Prince of Wales, the 56-year-old heir apparent to the British throne.
-Despite a 27-year age difference, she soon became Edward's mistress.
-Keppel lived at 30 Portman Square, where Edward regularly visited her; her husband conveniently left during the visits.
-Her relationship with Edward lasted through his ascension to the throne as King Edward VII in 1901 and until his death in 1910.
+In 1898, the 29-year-old Keppel met Albert, Prince of Wales, the 56-year-old heir apparent to the British throne.
+Despite a 27-year age difference, she soon became Albert's mistress.
+Keppel lived at 30 Portman Square, where Albert regularly visited her; her husband conveniently left during the visits.
+Her relationship with Albert lasted through his ascension to the throne as King Edward VII in 1901 and until his death in 1910.
 Keppel was one of the few people in Edward VII's circle who was able to smooth his mood swings.

 Edward's wife, Alexandra of Denmark, was fond of Keppel and tolerant of the liaison.
 She preferred Keppel to Edward's previous mistress, Daisy Greville, Countess of Warwick, whom she disliked for being indiscreet when she showed off her position.
 Millicent Leveson-Gower, Duchess of Sutherland, Lady Warwick's half sister, stated that the prince was "a much pleasanter child since he changed mistresses".